thibo73800/metacar/README.md

 ### Play & Stop

 Let's suppose your agent is already trained to move forward whatever happens (Fortunately we are in a simulation).
-Then you want might want to test it in real time to see the result.
+Then you might want to test it in real time to see the result.

-The quickest way to do so is to simply ask the environement to call a given function at each lopp run.
+The quickest way to do so is to just ask the environment to call a given function at each loop turn.

 ```javascript
 env.load().then(() => {